 When you take the age out of your dataset and do the same exercise you will arrive at almost exactly the same results.
 This happens because your model has implicitly identified the age of employees even though it has never seen it.
 The reason for this is that the information about one’s age is contained in the other information the employer holds.
 This information is not held explicitly, rather there are weak indicators, also called proxy variables.
 In the (entirely fictional) example below you can see that all first name, address, education, smoking and drinking habits, pet ownership, diet, height and BMI are all proxy variables for age.

 DA/ML will in this example infer age for each individual and then use that as a strong indicator for the number of absences without the age being explicitly used by the model.
 Proxy variables can be complex and therefore hard to spot, so what is the solution?

 One solution is to explicitly look for discrimination in the output of your model and then post-hoc correct for it.
 This however has a number of problems (that I discuss in depth in my paper ).
 Most notably there is no quantitatively defined and universally accepted notion of discrimination, with some definitions even being mutually exclusive .
-At illumr we have developed a solution, called Rosa, that takes an alternative approach.
+At illumr we have developed a Generative AI solution, called Rosa, that takes an alternative approach.
 Rosa takes your dataset and looks for the proxy variables, then changes them as little as needed to remove the information about the protected characteristics.
 When you use your DA/ML on the data processed with Rosa, there are no proxy variables and there is therefore no possibility for your model to discriminate.
-You can try Rosa for free (with some minimal limitations) at www.illumr.com/rosa.
+You can find out more and try Rosa for free (with some minimal limitations) at https://illumr.com/debias-data-solution/.

 Margery Austin Turner.
 Mortgage lending discrimination: A re-view of existing evidence.
 1999.